deepstreamIO/deepstream.io-website/content/tutorials/integrations/frontend/vuejs/readme.md

 The hook will connect to your deepstream server and login only when the component is created.

-The `login` method can take credentials if [authentication is configured](/tutorials/guides/email-auth/).

 ## Records (realtime datastore)
 {{> glossary record=true noHeadline=true}}